mplodowski/backupmanager-plugin-public/README.md

 ## Requirements

-This plugin requires PHP 7.3, with the [ZIP module](http://php.net/manual/en/book.zip.php) and Laravel 6.x.
+This plugin requires PHP 8.0, with the [ZIP module](http://php.net/manual/en/book.zip.php) and Laravel 9.0 or higher.
 It's not compatible with Windows servers.

+If you are using an older version of Laravel and October, take a look at one of the previous versions of this plugin.

 The package needs free disk space where it can create backups.
 Ensure that you have **at least** as much free space as the total size of the files you want to backup.